dishangrgbhd/End-to-End-Semantic-Book-Recommender/README.md

 - Imported a book dataset from **Kaggle**.
 - Cleaned and prepared the raw book dataset by handling missing values, removing noise and ensuring consistency.
 - Exploratory Data Analysis to make sure that there is no underlying biases in the data which could possibly influence the recommendation system in the future.
-- A Good Dataset = A Good Model, layed the foundations for accurate downstream NLP tasks.
+- A Good Dataset = A Good Model, laid the foundations for accurate downstream NLP tasks.

 ---